 Direct action refers to political activism which is intended to immediately make a difference in a situation, through a variety of means.
-Unlike indirect action such as participating in elections, direct action often has an immediate impact through obstructing planned activities or business practices, and it also publicizes the issue at hand.
-There are numerous ways to engage in direct action, ranging from legal demonstrations to illegal sabotage.
+Unlike indirect action such as participating in elections, this type of activism often has an immediate impact through obstructing planned activities or business practices, and it also publicizes the issue at hand.
+There are numerous ways to engage in this type of action, ranging from participating in legal demonstrations to illegal sabotage.
 Activists of all ages participate in direct action of various forms.

-There are a number of different forms of direct action.
-Nonviolent direct action such as sit-ins, peaceful strikes, and permitted protests is quite popular, and embraced by a number of political movements.
-Organizations which use nonviolent direct action as a mode of expression believe that peaceful demonstration is an excellent way to present themselves as rational groups with valid concerns.
-Nonviolent direct action is also less alienating than more destructive forms, which encourages people to join the organization and participate in its activities.
+There are a number of different forms of this type of action.
+Nonviolent action such as sit-ins, peaceful strikes, and permitted protests is quite popular, and embraced by a number of political movements.
+Organizations which use nonviolent action as a mode of expression believe that peaceful demonstration is an excellent way to present themselves as rational groups with valid concerns.
+Nonviolent action is also less alienating than more destructive forms, which encourages people to join the organization and participate in its activities.

 Sabotage, vandalism, guerrilla warfare, and squatting are also forms of direct action.
 In these cases, the action is usually illegal, and almost always destructive in some form or another.
 Often, the destruction is to property alone, and some groups which participate in things like sabotage argue that they should be classified as non-violent because they do not harm people or animals.
 Groups which participate in more radical forms of action are often anarchist in nature, and they may have a focus on overthrowing conventional social beliefs and governments.